What Is an Angel Investor?

 If you’re familiar with the crowdfunding space, you have likely heard the term “angel investor” before.
-But what exactly is an angel investor?
+But what exactly does it mean?

 Angel investors typically fall into a category of individuals who are accredited investors, but it is not a requirement.
-In fact, the phrase, similar to the word “startup,” is used pretty broadly.
-An angel investor is, generally speaking, someone who invests in a company at a very early stage with their own money in exchange for equity.
+Similarly to the word “startup”, investors broadly use the term accredited investors.
+An angel is, generally speaking, someone who invests in a company at a very early stage with their own money in exchange for equity.
 This can even include family and friends.
-For serial angel investors, these deals are risky, and only typically comprise of about 10% of their investment portfolio.
+For serial investors, these deals are risky, and only typically comprise of about 10% of their investment portfolio.

 Angel investors are generally investing in the founder, rather than the business itself.
-In this sense, they tend to be viewed as the opposite of venture capitalists and instead help the companies take their first steps.
+In this sense, these investors vary from venture capitalists in that they help the companies take their first steps.

 About: Olivia strobl